ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 4. add/remove vertex, add/remove edge, create new graph , clear selected vertices

 (if the graph to draw is null we refer to it as an empty graph.)

+Every Graph-GUI object is a thread that repaint the graph every 0.5 second if necessary. the tread checkes if there is a need to repaint the graph by chacking the mc field within the graph.